B.A.T.M.A.N.: History

 The task was to create a protocol which was to be as easy, as small and as fast as possible.
 It seemed sensible to split the development in several phases and implement complex functions using an iterative process:

 Version one

 In the first phase, the routing algorithm was implemented and tested for its practicality and suitability for the task at hand.
 For the sending and receiving of originator-messages (information about existence), the UDP port 1966 was chosen.

 Version two

 The version one algorithm made a significant assumption: As soon as a node receives existence data from another node, it assumes it can also send data back.
 In radio networks however, it may very well be that only one-way communication is possible, i.e., asymmetric links.
 A mechanism was incorporated into the protocol to allow for this and to solve the arising problems.
-The mechanism enables the node to determine whether a neighbouring node provides bidirectional communication.
+The mechanism enables the node to determine whether a neighboring node provides bidirectional communication.
 Only bidirectional nodes are being considered part of the network, and one-way nodes are no longer fully included.